oqe/single-exome-sample-variant-priorization/README.md

 <details><summary> input_fofn </summary><blockquote>

 Path to sample input table file.
 This is the main sample specific input file for **main.nf** workflow.

+Table can have as many samples from any cohort you wish.

 Sample input table where value (columns) are tab separated (.tsv), with following variables per sample per line.
 Columns:
 1. required - unique id / sample name in cohort VCF file, with or without cohort/sub-cohort designation
 2. optional - secondary samplename (for example in REDCap/database where HPO terms were extracted), can be left empty